chef-training/test_driven_cookbook_development/README.md

 # Test Driven Cookbook Development

+This is a repository for developing Test Driven Cookbook Development.

 ## Abstract

 Test Driven Cookbook Development is a comprehensive instructor-led course exploring Test-driven development (TDD) through explanation, demonstration, practice, and discussion.